• About

 Follow

-The Andersonian, the student newspaper of Anderson University, Anderson, Ind., publishes a print edition and maintains this website.
+The Andersonian, the student newspaper of Anderson University, Anderson, Ind., maintains this website.
 As a matter of institutional policy, the University administration does not review or edit Andersonian content prior to publication.
-The student editors are responsible for both print and online content.
+The student editors are responsible for the content.
 While the administration recognizes the role of the student press on a college campus and in journalism education, the views expressed in the Andersonian are not necessarily those of Anderson University.

 © Andersonian 2017, All rights reserved · Site by Mere